2005101/TicTacToe/README.md

 - Player X and Player O take alternate turns.
 - A Restart and Quit option/ Buttons by the end of the game

+Things to improve work on:
+- rounds where there is no winner
+- Playing with a computer
+- possible bug with some boxes can be used both ways and the x and o interchange their locations